Umami - The 5th Taste

 What Makes Umami?

-This could explain the lifelong craving and importance of the taste.
-I find that foods categorized under the basic umami taste have longer lasting flavor that is more satisfying and filling as a meal.
+This could explain the lifelong craving and the importance of the taste.
+I find that foods categorized under the basic umami taste have a longer-lasting flavor that is more satisfying and filling as a meal.

 Where Does Umami Come From?

 The umami taste was discovered in 1908 by a Japanese chemist named Ikeda.
-While the glutamate amino acid had been used in cooking for years, he recognized the taste of it to be different from the other four tastes and named it “umami”.
+While the glutamate amino acid had been used in cooking for years, he recognized the taste of it to be different from the other four tastes and named it “umami.”

 Later in the century, it was confirmed that this fifth taste, independent of the other four tastes, exists by the name umami.

-Why Do We Care
+Why Do We Care?

-Umami is also important for the switch to low sodium foods.
-Sodium rich foods fall under the salty taste.
+Umami is also important for the switch to low-sodium foods.
+Sodium-rich foods fall under the salty taste.
 However, it is found that by pairing these foods with the umami flavor, the sodium levels can be reduced while keeping the flavors of the products just as appealing.